frasertweedale/talks/20151004-compcon-parametricity/talk.rst

 Parametricity
 =============

-*Write down the definition of a polymorphic function on a piece of paper.
+*“Write down the definition of a polymorphic function on a piece of paper.
 Tell me its type, but be careful not to let me see the function's definition.
-I will tell you a theorem that the function satisfies.*
+I will tell you a theorem that the function satisfies.”*

 - `*Theorems for Free!*`_ Wadler 1989